eschava/FireNotify-Android/README.md

 # API

 API is based on the Firebase JSON API
-Both keys (auth key and client token) are shown at the main application screen
+Both keys (API key and client token) are shown at the main application screen

 Example (for Python):